-We integrate our display technology with architectural mesh to deliver a dynamic communication medium that provides a semi-transparent viewing experience within a building.
-These displays can be mounted over a solid facade or in front of windows resulting in a finished solution that is free from visible cabling, and deliver a clean, semi-transparent view.
+Our display technology may be integrated with architectural mesh to deliver a dynamic communication medium that provides a semi-transparent viewing experience within a building.
+These displays can be mounted over a solid facade or in front of windows resulting in a finished solution that is free from visible cabling, and delivers a clean, semi-transparent view.
 These are less than one inch in depth and provide an elegant, refined structural appearance.